Updated: Jul 27, 2022

 The image viewed here is about twenty years old and leads into my comments today.

-Our lives are parades of people who pass in and out of it, bringing many things to each of us.
-Recently, I had a chance to spend an hour with Hin Thunye, Rex Lee Jim, after he had completed a poignant reading from new work.
+Lives are parades of people passing in and out of it, bringing many things to each of us.
+Recently, I had a chance to spend an hour with Hin thunye, Rex Lee Jim, after he had completed a poignant reading from new work.
 He read mainly in English, with one reference to a Navajo name.
-He is known for his writing in Navajo, which is his first language and he is an accomplished speaker of other languages as well.
-Two or three of his books have also been translated into other languages.
-It was interesting to watch the interaction with his audience, which represented a range of Navajo speakers.
-His story was quietly captivating by its directness and it was the context for everything else he said that evening about language, educating oneself, and life lessons (though he didn't use that phrase) in the time in which he lives.
+He is known for his writing in Navajo, his first language, and he is an accomplished speaker of other languages.
+Two or three of his books have been translated into other languages.
+It was interesting to watch the interaction with his audience, representing a range of Navajo speakers.
+His story was quietly captivating by its directness and was the context for everything else he said that evening about language, educating oneself, and life lessons (though he didn't use that phrase) in the time he has lived.

 Images.
-There was the moments in Mexico City, standing at the city's center when he shared a sacred story with me (but he would not now or then ever call it "sacred" himself) and I told him that the earth was trembling under our feet.
+There were the moments in Mexico City, standing at the city's center, when he shared a sacred story with me (but he would not now or then ever call it "sacred" himself), and I told him that the earth was trembling under our feet.
 Did he feel it?
-There was the time in Rio when he pointed out wonderful "dream catchers" ruffling along the beach and we laughed and laughed about the dream catchers which were actually barely bikinis mounted on circles of cardboard attached by long strings and beads that spiraled in the sea wind.
-That night in my journal I wrote about those dream catchers.
+There was the time in Rio when he pointed out wonderful "dream catchers" ruffling along the beach and we laughed and laughed about the dream catchers, which were actually barely bikinis mounted on circles of cardboard attached by long strings and beads that spiraled in the sea wind.
+That night in my journal, I wrote about those dream catchers.

 Through the years, my connection to Rex Lee Jim has been through words and worlds of tribal languages at their core.
-Paradoxically and ironically, English and its conventions, have played a part in this deep connection as well, but there is a secret about this phenomenon that is implicit to me and probably to other tribal indigenous storytellers of the Americas, too.
-Now, some twenty years have passed and hearing Rex Lee Jim's continuing stories reminds me that this is how we all survive and make celebrations of how we have come through them.
+Paradoxically and ironically, English and its conventions have played a part in this deep connection as well.
+Still, there is a secret about this phenomenon that is implicit to me and probably to other tribal indigenous storytellers of the Americas, too.
+Some twenty years have passed and hearing Rex Lee Jim's continuing stories reminds me that it is how we celebrate coming through specific times and things.
 We are a parade of stories, sometimes hilarious, sometimes bittersweet, but how grand they are!